antonysama/Abstractive_Summarization/README.md

 **Set Up:**

 **STEP 2 - Upload the dependency that was separately sent 'pyrouge_install.ipynb', by running "upload notebook" .
 Then, "run all" .
-Now, mount google drive.**
+Then, mount google drive**(Ant Sam)

 **STEP 3 - Install requirements:**